Jordan EJ13: Sponsorship and livery

-As in previous years, the basic color of the car was yellow; The front and rear wings, T-cam and side pods were black.
-The main sponsor remained the tobacco brand Benson & Hedges, which advertised on both wings, the nose, the side pods and on the driver's helmets, even if it only provided a fraction of the funds that, for example, were available for 2000 and 2001.
-Other sponsors including Liqui Moly, CCTV and Brother.

-In countries where advertising tobacco products was not allowed, the Benson & Hedges logo was replaced by "Be on Edge" (Benson & Hedges minus the 'n', 's','&', 'H' and 's').

 Jordan used an alternative livery with Sobranie logos during a demonstration run by Firman at the Macau Grand Prix.

 Later use

 The chassis driven by Giancarlo Fisichella in his debut win at Interlagos is currently hanging in the wall of Brazilian TV show host Otávio Mesquita's living room.
 According to Mesquita, he acquired the model, which was sold without the engine and gearbox, from a deceased Jordan ex-director in 2007.
 In that same year, Fisichella autographed the front nose of the car during a house party for the inauguration of Mesquita's mansion.

 Another EJ13 chassis was occasionally used in BOSS GP, especially in 2018 and 2019.